 Lakeview believes in making decisions for staff development based on multiple forms of student achievement data.
-A variety of assessments including SBAC, district benchmarks, adopted curricular assessments, and site-based formative assessments have led Lakeview to pursue professional development in several areas.
-All Lakeview teachers have received in-depth training in the area of mathematics from the Math Transformations team.
+A variety of assessments including SBAC, NWEA MAP data, district benchmarks, adopted curricular assessments, and site-based formative assessments have led Lakeview to pursue professional development in several areas.
+All Lakeview teachers have previously received in-depth training in the area of mathematics from the Math Transformations team.
 Teachers are also provided with release days to work in their grade level teams with a Math Transformations coach.
 Lakeview teachers participated in an in-service series focused on the recently adopted common core aligned Language Arts curriculum, and common core mathematics in-service and coaching.
-All grade-level teachers are also scheduled to attend the Learning Headquarters Common Core aligned writing training.
 Lakeview benefits from regular coaching from technology integration specialists who are employed by the district.
 Teachers have also attended technology-focused conferences such as the CUE.
 Many teachers also augment the teaching of Science through their participation in the development of the Next Generation Science Standards and the IDEAS grant.
 Immersion teachers have attended multiple conferences which focused on language acquisition.
 Staff members from Mainstream, SDC, and RSP classes attended trainings which focused on inclusion and meeting the needs of all students.
-Six members of the Lakeview staff also received multiple days of training on Positive Behavior Intervention and Supports (PBIS.)
-These teacher leaders then developed a program to train their colleagues.
-This PBIS Team provides ongoing training for staff at monthly staff meetings.